ALX-Students-Contribution/.github/profile/README.md

-# Welcome to ALX Students 👋
+# Welcome to ALX Student's Contribution 👋
 ALX Students banner

 We are a global community of ALX students who are passionate about making a difference in the world through education and technology.
 Our mission is to create a world where everyone has equal access to high-quality education and opportunities for personal and professional growth.